olanderb/Quick-DirtyDataExploration/chapter1.md

 key: 2c9c07603f
 ```

-Another option to add different dimensions is to assign a variables to _shape_ or to assign shapes.
-So lets do it.
+Another option to add different dimensions is to assign a variables to _shape_.
+Let's try it.

 `@instructions`